Qualified Opportunity Zones

 Important note: The instructions to IRS Form 8996 (used to elect QOF status) state that the QOF organizing documents are to include a description of the QOZ Business that the QOF expects to engage in, either directly or indirectly through the first-tier operating entity.
 For structuring purposes, if the QOF has the business (rather than just an interest in a partnership or corporation), it’s important to confirm that the QOF meets the QOZ Business requirements.

-- Investors have 180 days from the time of recognizing gain to invest in a Qualified Opportunity Fund (QOF).
+- An investor has 180 days from the time of recognizing a gain to invest in a QOF.

 - the percentages of QOZP assets held by the QOF on the last day of the first six-month period from the QOF election date, and